HDJOSS/Palworld-Server-Manager/README.md

 - SteamCMD
 - Palworld Dedicated Server

+## Note

+Server manager generates config file in to the "AppData\Roaming\PalworldServerConfig\server_config.json" (Server Manager needs this file so that it doesn't forget the settings you configure within it.)

 ## Installation

 Install the required Python packages: (Not required, if you download .exe fail)